scala-ide/docs/dev/setup/setup.rst

    .. with trademark sign

-Since the Scala IDE sources are mostly written in Scala (again, not really a surprising fact), you need to install the Scala IDE plugin for Eclipse (since support for Scala 2.8 will be dropped after the final 2.0.0 release of the Scala IDE, we suggest you to use the Scala IDE plugin for Scala 2.9 or Scala 2.10 - trunk).
-Developers are strongly encouraged to use a nighlty build, as your feedback is vital to the project (catching errors early is the road to awesomness).
+Since the Scala IDE sources are mostly written in Scala (again, not really a surprising fact), you need to install the Scala IDE plug-in for Eclipse (since support for Scala 2.8 will be dropped after the final 2.0.0 release of the Scala IDE, we suggest you to use the Scala IDE plug-in for Scala 2.9 or Scala 2.10 - trunk).
+Developers are strongly encouraged to use a nightly build, as your feedback is vital to the project (catching errors early is the road to awesomeness).

 You will also need a terminal to run some script.
 If you are on Windows, we suggest you to install `Cygwin <http://www.cygwin.com/>`_ (how could you live without it on Windows anyway!?).